tconbeer/textual-fastdatatable/README.md

 The `ArrowBackend` is optimized to be fast for large, immutable datasets.
 Mutating the data, especially adding or removing rows, may be slow.

-The `ArrowBackend` cannot be initialized without data.
+The `ArrowBackend` cannot be initialized without data, however, the DataTable can (either with or without `column_labels`).

 The `ArrowBackend` cannot store arbitrary Python objects or Rich Renderables as values.
 It may widen types to strings unnecessarily.